Coupling quantum spin ice to matter on the centered pyrochlore lattice: Introduction

 \section{Introduction}

 Spin ice materials include several rare-earth pyrochlore oxides, modeled at the classical level by Ising spins on the pyrochlore lattice \cite{harris1997,udagawa2021}.
 Their ground states are extensively degenerate and described by an emergent Coulomb phase, whose gauge-charge excitations are the famous magnetic monopoles \cite{castelnovo2008a}.
 When Ising interactions are enhanced into an XXZ coupling between $S = 1/2$ spins, the quantum dynamics due to the transverse terms transforms the classical Coulomb phase into an emergent form of quantum electrodynamics (QED) \cite{hermele2004,banerjee2008,benton2012}.
-Over the years, quantum spin ice has offered a platform to explore variations of emergent QED whose speed of light and fine structure constant become system dependent \cite{pace2021a}, motivated by experiments on Pr$_2$Hf$_2$O$_7$ \cite{sibille2018a}, Ce$_2$Sn$_2$O$_7$ \cite{sibille2020a} and Ce$_2$Zr$_2$O$_7$ \cite{smith2022}.
+Over the years, quantum spin ice has offered a platform to explore variations of emergent QED whose speed of light and fine structure constant become system dependent \cite{pace2021a}, motivated by experiments on Pr$_2$Hf$_2$O$_7$ \cite{sibille2018a}, Ce$_2$Sn$_2$O$_7$ \cite{sibille2020a, poree2025} and Ce$_2$Zr$_2$O$_7$ \cite{smith2022}.

 Metal-organic frameworks have recently put a spin on this physics.
-The centered pyrochlore lattice of Mn(ta)$_2$ \footnote{Where (ta) stands for the 1,2,3-triazolate ligand.} complements the traditional pyrochlore lattice with an additional spin in the center of all tetrahedra, augmenting the number of sublattices from 4 to 6 [Fig.~\ref{fig:latt}] \cite{gandara12a,nutakki2023a}.
-At the classical level, this central spin degrees of freedom can be mapped onto a local gauge charge fluctuation.
-For Ising spins, it even opens a window of coupling parameters where monopoles are stabilized in the ground state \cite{nutakki2023a,nutakki2023}.
+The centered pyrochlore lattice of Mn(ta)$_2$ \footnote{Where (ta) stands for the 1,2,3-triazolate ligand.} complements the traditional pyrochlore lattice with an additional spin in the center of all tetrahedra, increasing the number of sublattices from 4 to 6 [Fig.~\ref{fig:latt}] \cite{gandara12a,nutakki2023a}.
+In classical spin models, this central spin degree of freedom can be mapped onto a local gauge charge, with the ground state containing a finite density of them.
+For Ising spins, this opens a window of coupling parameters where monopoles are stabilized in the ground state, whereas for Heisenberg spins (a minimal model of the $S = 5/2$-compound Mn(ta)$_2$) the ground state charge density depends on the strength of exchange interactions~\cite{nutakki2023a,nutakki2023}.

-The quantum properties of these models are, however, completely unknown.
-It is the goal of this paper to describe how quantum dynamics affects the physics hosted by the centered pyrochlore.
-As a result we shall explore a new facet of quantum spin ice where the emergent QED is coupled to dynamical matter.
+However, the properties of quantum models on the centered pyrochlore lattice are completely unknown.
+The goal of this paper is to ascertain whether a quantum model on the centered pyrochlore lattice can host a quantum spin liquid ground state, and if so, what kind of emergent lattice gauge theory it is described by.